From its creation in ancient Greece to its recent stint on the red carpet c/o Zendaya, fashion has long fawned over the breastplate

 ISSEY MIYAKE, AW80

 First created by Issey Miyake for his AW80 collection, when the Japanese designer was experimenting with body moulding, his version of the breastplate seems to be most similar to the one designed by Ford last year, with the American designer seemingly paying homage to the Japanese creative.
 Famously worn by Grace Jones soon after its incarnation, like liquid the item flows across the body, while still retaining a robotic feel through its metallic finish.
-The Issey Miyake label, now under the creative direction of Yoshiyuki Miyamae, has gone on to explore the shapes and boundaries of the female body in his current designs, which sees spring-like pleated creations captivatingly move around the body.
+With Satoshi Kondo now as its designer, presenting his first collection for the house last year during SS20 the Issey Miyake label has gone on to explore the shapes and boundaries of the female body in his current designs, which sees spring-like pleated creations captivatingly move around the body.